pingcap/docs-tidb-operator/en/modify-tidb-configuration.md

 For TiDB clusters deployed on Kubernetes, if you need to modify the PD configuration, you can modify the configuration online using [SQL statements](https://docs.pingcap.com/tidb/stable/dynamic-config/#modify-pd-configuration-online), [pd-ctl](https://docs.pingcap.com/tidb/stable/pd-control#config-show--set-option-value--placement-rules), or PD server API.

+### Modify PD microservice configuration

+> **Note:**
+>
+> Starting from v8.0.0, PD supports the [microservice mode](https://docs.pingcap.com/tidb/dev/pd-microservices) (experimental).

+After each component of the PD microservices is started for the first time, some PD configuration items are persisted in etcd.
+The persisted configuration in etcd takes precedence over the configuration file in PD.
+Therefore, after the first start of each PD microservice component, you cannot modify some PD configuration items by using the `TidbCluster` CR.

+Among all the configuration items of PD microservices listed in [Modify PD configuration dynamically](https://docs.pingcap.com/tidb/stable/dynamic-config/#modify-pd-configuration-online), after the first start of each PD microservice component, only `log.level` can be modified by using the `TidbCluster` CR.
+Other configurations cannot be modified by using CR.

+For TiDB clusters deployed on Kubernetes, if you need to modify configuration items of PD microservices, you can modify them dynamically using [SQL statements](https://docs.pingcap.com/tidb/stable/dynamic-config/#modify-pd-configuration-dynamically), [pd-ctl](https://docs.pingcap.com/tidb/stable/pd-control#config-show--set-option-value--placement-rules), or PD server API.

 ## Modify TiProxy configuration

 Modifying the configuration of the TiProxy component never restarts the Pod.
 If you want to restart the Pod, you need to manually kill the Pod or change the Pod image to manually trigger the restart.